Types of Biotechnology and Their Real Estate Needs

 What Is Biotechnology?

-At its core, biotechnology is the use of biological systems, organisms, or processes to develop products and technologies that improve human life.
-From vaccines to genetically modified crops, the industry has transformed modern living.
+At its core, biotechnology is the use of biological systems, living organisms, or their derivatives to develop products, processes, and technologies that improve human life.
+The field spans medicine, agriculture, energy, and environmental science — and it’s advancing faster than most industries can track.

 The Four Primary Types of Biotechnology